 In the past, businesses dictated how customers connected with them — call us at these hours when we’re standing by the phone, otherwise, you’ll have to wait for us to get back.
 Yet, today’s customers expect round-the-clock access to your business — as well as a carefully thought out, authentic response.

 Welcome to the age of digital customer communication.
-If you’re new here, this blog will walk you through the basics and help you get— and stay— connected with your current and future customers.
+If you’re new here, this blog will walk you through the basics of customer communication preferences and help you get — and stay — connected with your current and future customers.

 What Is Digital Customer Communication?